 It is against the law for a landlord to rent an apartment, house, or mobile home with bedbugs.
 If you ask when the building was last treated and declared free of bedbugs the landlord has to tell you.
 Learn more about bedbugs.

 If the building was built before 1978 your landlord should warn you about lead-based paint problems and hazards with this notice.
 Kids have a higher risk of lead poisoning.
 Learn more about lead paint in our article: Lead Paint in Maine - Know the risks, know your rights.

-Does the landlord want you to put money down to "hold the apartment"?
+Does the landlord want you to give them money to "hold the apartment"?

 Be careful about putting money down to “hold the apartment.”
 If you decide not to rent it the landlord can refuse to return the money.
 You will have to sue them in Small Claims Court to try to get it back.